 The Corporation is authorized to issue an unlimited number of Common Shares.
 Holders of Common Shares are entitled to one vote for each Common Share held on all votes taken at meetings of holders of Common Shares.
-The holders of Common Shares are entitled to receive such dividends as Alvopetro's directors may from time to time declare.
+The holders of Common Shares are entitled to receive such dividends as Alvopetro's directors may from time to time declare, subject to the rights of shares having priority over the Common Shares.
 Subject to certain terms and conditions, Alvopetro may issue Common Shares as payment of all or any portion of dividends declared on the Common Shares for those Shareholders who elect to receive share dividends instead of cash dividends.
-In the event of the winding up or dissolution of Alvopetro, whether voluntary or involuntary or for the purpose of a reorganization or otherwise or upon any distribution of capital, the holders of Common Shares are entitled to the surplus assets of Alvopetro and generally will be entitled to enjoy all of the rights attaching to shares of Alvopetro.
+In the event of the winding up or dissolution of Alvopetro, whether voluntary or involuntary or for the purpose of a reorganization or otherwise or upon any distribution of capital, the holders of Common Shares are entitled to the surplus assets of Alvopetro and generally will be entitled to enjoy all of the rights attaching to shares of Alvopetro, subject to the rights of shares having priority over the Common Shares.